Custom Datasets, Aug#

 Sub-classing is possible with the dataset.subset='[0, 5, 2]'

 keyword.
-In this example, only classes 0
+In this example, only classes 0, 5, and 2 of the

 given Dataset will be used for training and evaluation.